tim-minter/Practical-Machine-Learning/README.md

-# A Workshop on Practically Applying Machine Learning to Streaming Data using Watson Studio
+# A Practical Machine Learning Workshop.
+Part 1.
 ### You have data streaming in from sensors.
 You want to train a model on that data and apply it to the data in real time, in the real world.

 ## Introduction